dyninst/dyninst/.github/README.md

 ### Build Ubuntu ([actions/build-ubuntu](actions/build-ubuntu/action.yaml))

-*Builds a single configuration of Dyninst on one of the pre-built Ubuntu containers in the Dyninst container repo.*
+*Builds a single configuration of Dyninst on one of the pre-built Ubuntu containers in the Dyninst container repo*

 Clang-specific libraries are installed automatically.
 For example, `compiler: 'clang'` and `compiler-version: 15` will install `libomp-15-dev` and remove all other versions of `libomp`.